amalinaaziz/demo/README.md

 * git pull
 * git stash

 In the repo also include some files that I used for ES6 practices!
+ES6 included are:
+* promise
+* fetch
+* set